Omentir

 This rewrite habit is especially important for high-value buyers because they are used to being sold to.
 The more senior the buyer, the more your first message should sound like a peer-level business question rather than an automated product announcement.

-A: Maintain high EQ.
-If they reply "Not interested," thank them politely: "Completely understand, [First_Name].
+Stay calm.
+If they reply "Not interested," thank them: "Completely understand, [First_Name].
 If anything changes down the line, I'm always happy to chat.
 Have a stellar sprint!"
-This leaves an exceptional impression.
+That leaves a decent impression without arguing.

-A: Keep messages strictly under 400 characters (roughly 70 words).
-Brief messages are easy to consume on mobile devices and demand minimal cognitive commitment from the busy buyer.
+Keep messages under 400 characters (roughly 70 words).
+Short notes are easier to read on a phone and ask less of a busy buyer.